"Tule Lake Segregation Center in Color" by U.S. National Park Service , public domain

 On top of Castle Rock looking down on Tule Lake Segregation Center

-Japanese American Life During Internment
+Japanese American Life During Incarceration

 Overseen and operated by the National Park Service, the sites at Manzanar, Tule Lake, and Minidoka were examined by NPS archeologist Jeff Burton and his team between 1993 and 1999, along with the seven other camps and isolation and assembly centers associated with Japanese American incarceration and relocation.